Skip to content

 • HealthRHYTHMS Therapeutic Drumming: Harness the power of group drumming to promote connection, support cognitive function, encourage self-expression, and inspire engagement.

-• Breaking the Silence: Learn tips and tools for starting conversations about suicide within families.
+• Breaking the Silence: Learn tips and tools for starting conversations about suicide within one’s own family.

-• Four Phases of Suicide Loss - Tailoring Individual Healing: Discuss Journey Thru Grief’s four phases of suicide loss and unpack the importance of tailoring bereavement resources to each individual in order to facilitate healing.
+• Four Phases of Suicide Loss - Tailoring Individual Healing: Discuss Journey Thru Grief’s four phases of suicide loss and unpack the importance of individually tailoring bereavement resources to facilitate healing.

 • Suicide Loss and The Soul: Learn about and reflect on the impact of suicide loss on your deeper self, often referred to as the soul.